aya49/202105_sfu_cmpt_127/labs/04/README.md

 # Bonus material: C vs C++

 Recall that C is a subset of C++; all C functions/keywords/code will work with a C++ compiler.
 In this section, we go over some functions/keywords that are analagous to each other in C and C++.

+Let's compare and contrast structures in C, classes in C++, and template classes in C++.

 C `typedef struct`: structures are a collection of type-defined variables.
 ```C